 - partnering in collaborative community initiatives to enrich opportunities and ensure continuity of care for youth who need to access additional programs or services to meet their needs.

 - engaging youth to take on active roles in stigma reduction, health promotion, and advocacy throughout Peel

 - providing engagement opportunities for youth to meaningfully participate in decision making processes within the agency’s governance structure, ensuring that the ideas and opinions of youth help inform the services at NYS.

 How We Are GovernedSince 1996, NYS has operated within a mutually beneficial Strategic Alliance with Peel Children's Centre (PCC).
 Together, NYS and PCC provide continuity of service for youth as they make the transition from childhood to adulthood.
 Both agencies achieve cost savings by combining Board governance and administrative services, while NYS benefits from PCC's larger infrastructure, including centralized intake, multi-disciplinary consultations, program evaluation and professional training.

 NYS and PCC are governed by a Board of Directors.
-The 12 Directors are community volunteers who are elected at the Annual General Meetings of NYS and PCC.
-The Board of Directors for 2015/16 is as follows.
+The Directors are community volunteers who are elected at the PCC/NYS Annual General Meeting.
+The Board of Directors for 2019/20 is as follows:

 NYS is a charity that meet the requirements of the Canada Revenue Agency, which administers federal tax laws for the Government of Canada (www.cra-arc.gc.ca).
 The charitable business number for NYS is 13039 7631 RR0001.The Registered Charity Information Returns for Nexus Youth Services are available for viewing on the Canada Revenue Agency website.
 Nexus Youth Services's audited financial statements are posted on this page (top right).